 With the right care, your down jacket and sleeping bag can last for years and years.
-Here's how to wash, dry (the complicated bit) and care for your down jackets and sleeping bags:
+Here's how to wash, dry and care for your down jackets and sleeping bags:

 - How often do you need to wash your down sleeping bag or jacket?